 To dig deeper into what is causing the drop-off between step one and step two, you can add a group by clause to group conversion rates by properties such as geolocation, UTM campaign codes, referrer, and more.
 Check out how this funnel conversion rate changes depending on the user’s Initial Device Type:

 We now see a table below the bar graph showing device-specific conversion rates.
-Drop-off appears to be much higher among tablet and mobile devices (about 41% and 32% lower respectively than on desktop) indicating that you may want to take a look at the UX of your mobile site.
+In this case, users don’t appear to be submitting signup via mobile, indicating that you may want to take a look at the UX of your mobile site.

 For any of the examples above, you can click on the bars to drill down to the users who have done that event, then click through to a prefiltered report for that funnel query in the Paths or Users module.
 This is helpful for analyzing what users did instead of converting via this step.